Confused about nonstick cookware brands?

 Is Ceramic Cookware Safe?

 Our original research for this article showed that ceramic nonstick cookware was safer than PTFE cookware.
-It's made from a natural, inorganic substance--essentially sand--that is durable and can withstand high temperatures without breaking down or releasing unsafe chemicals.
+It's made from a natural, inorganic substance--essentially sand--that is durable and can withstand high temperatures without breaking down or releasing dangerous fumes.

 The second, and more serious, issue, is that of titanium dioxide nanoparticles.
-This is a substance used in the sol-gel coating process of ceramic nonstick cookware, so it's probable that all ceramic nonstick cookware contains these particles.
-These particles have been linked to illness and cancerous lesions in humans, so they are a valid concern.
+This is a substance used in the sol-gel coating process of ceramic nonstick cookware, so all ceramic nonstick cookware contains these particles, which have been linked to a number of illnesses in humans, including some cancers.
 This article discusses the problem in more detail.

-The article says it requires very high heat for the particles to be released--about 932F (500C), which is higher heat than any kitchen stove can produce, but that if scratched, your ceramic cookware may release these particles.
+The article says it requires very high heat for the particles to be released--about 932F (500C), which is higher heat than any kitchen stove can produce, but that if scratched, your ceramic cookware may release these particles more easily.

-Since there isn't a lot of research to go by, we're not sure what to say about the safety of nonstick ceramic cookware.
+Since there isn't a lot of other research, we don't know a lot about the safety of ceramic nonstick cookware.
 While it may be completely safe, erring on the side of caution--and not using it--is a viable option.

 About Granitium Nonstick Coating